Kolubara Stadium

 Kolubara Stadium is a football stadium in Lazarevac, Serbia.
-Built in 1968, it is the home ground of football club FK Kolubara and women's team ŽFK Kolubara.
+Built in 1968, it is the home ground of the football club, FK Kolubara and the women's team, ŽFK Kolubara.
 The stadium has a capacity of 2,500 spectators.

 History

 The stadium was built in 1968.
-For many years there were no major renovations, except for necessary works to keep the ground in sufficient condition and fulfill the standard requirements.
-When at the end of 2012 Bojan Stević, local head of the ruling Serbian Progressive Party, became a new president of FK Kolubara, he promised improvements on club's infrastructure Renovation works of the stadium started in early 2014.
+For many years, there had been no major renovations, except for necessary works to keep the ground in sufficient condition and fulfill the standard requirements.
+When Bojan Stević, the local head of the ruling Serbian Progressive Party, became a new president of FK Kolubara at the end of 2012, he promised improvements on club's infrastructure Renovation works of the stadium started in early 2014.
 During modernization an already existing main stand on the west side was refurbished and a completely new east stand was erected.
 A secondary astroturf pitch was also added next to the stadium.
 Due to redevelopment, the total capacity of the stadium was increased to 2,500.
 Opening ceremony of renewed facility took place on 6 October 2015.
 In 2019 the stadium received 1,500 lux artificial lightning by setting four 42-meters-high floodlight masts in the corners, equipped with LED lamps (it was the sixteenth stadium in Serbia to have artificial lightning and the second that uses LED technology).
 During the 2019/20 season a roof was added to the eastern stand.

 In 1983 the host team, FK Kolubara, achieved the first major success by advancing to the Yugoslav Second League.
 Placement in the higher division was secured in round before the end of 1982–83 season, when the club defeated FK Mačva Šabac at the home ground in front of 6000 spectators.
 In the same year the club became the amateur vice-champion of Yugoslavia.
 FK Kolubara played in the Yugoslav Second League for two seasons, until 1985.

 For the second time the club competed at the second national level in the period of Federal Republic of Yugoslavia, between 1998 and 2002.
 Second-level competitions returned to Kolubara Stadium, when the hosts advanced to Serbian Prva liga in 2008.